 Zach Parise was full of smiles as he spoke in the locker room after the Wild’s optional morning skate and it wasn’t because one of the local reports asked him about the Team USA Olympic opening ceremony outfit.

 Parise will re-enter the lineup tonight as the Wild hosts the Chicago Blackhawks at Xcel Energy Center.
 The forward was initially injured when he blocked a shot against the St. Louis Blues on Nov.
 25. He missed the next game and battled through 12 games, before going on Injured Reserve on Dec.
 23.

 As the media took in practice this morning, the anticipation for tomorrow’s lineup was growing.

 Though Hockey Day Minnesota 2014 is (sadly) behind us, it didn’t stop the Wild from cracking jokes about Nate Prosser’s overtime heroics Saturday night.

-The Minnesota Wild has assigned forward Erik Haula to the Iowa Wild of the American Hockey League.
+The Minnesota Wild has reassigned defenseman Jonathon Blum to the Iowa Wild of the American Hockey League (AHL).